7L7K/Gesahni/README.md

 The page displays the live camera feed with **Start** and **Stop** buttons.
 After stopping, the recording is offered as `video.webm` for download.
 You may also send the captured audio to the backend for transcription (if Whisper is installed) using the **Send Audio** button.

+### Live Streaming

+While recording, the application now uploads short WebM chunks to `/upload`.
+Each chunk is transcribed on the server and the text is shown live beneath the video element.

 ## Contribution Guidelines

 Contributions are welcome!
 To contribute: